Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

 #### 5. The homepage shall provide users access to a notification tray, showing the count of unread notifications for that user.
    * **Acceptance Criteria:**
    * The system uses a button to provide access to an expanded notifications pop-up menu.
-   * The notification menu will contain all notifications that the user has received within the last month *time interval not finalized*.
+   * The notification menu will contain all notifications that the user has received within the last month.
    * Notifications are displayed in order, with the most recently received notifications on top.
    * The notification menu will indicate which notifications have not been read.

-#### 6. The instructor(s) shall be provided access to approve or reject a pending card from their home page.
+#### 6. The instructors shall be provided access to approve or reject a pending card from their home page.
    * **Acceptance Criteria:**
-   *  _When “Reject” is selected, the rejection section becomes available.
-There will be a field for the Instructor to specify a Rejection Reason._
+   *  When “Reject” is selected, the rejection section becomes available.
+There will be a field for the Instructor to specify a Rejection Reason.
-   *  _The reason for rejection section shall include: A drop-down menu with predefined reasons + a comment text box (with a limit of 250 characters) for additional notes._
+   *  The reason for rejection section shall include: A drop-down menu with predefined reasons + a comment text box (with a limit of 250 characters) for additional notes.
-   *  _If “Other” is selected from the dropdown, the comment text box becomes required before submission._
+   *  If “Other” is selected from the dropdown, the comment text box becomes required before submission.

    * When the Instructor selects a Kudos Card, the options to “Approve” or “Reject” are listed.
    * There will be a field for the Instructor to specify a Rejection Reason.